Centre for Career and Personal Development Degree Profiles

 The Accounting concentration provides students with the expertise needed to begin a career as an accountant or manager.
 The program emphasizes conceptual issues, while providing appropriate technical skills for an entry-level Accountant.
 The general business education, received in other courses in the business school, together with the specific accounting curriculum provides students with a clear understanding of the relationship between accounting and related management issues.

 Accounting is a diverse field which covers many different areas including cost accounting, financial auditing, tax, government policy, financial reporting, and forensic accounting.
-A career in accounting has a lot to offer including a highly in-demand skillset.
-No matter where you live or how the economy is doing, there is going to be a need for accountants as governments, businesses and not-for-profit organizations continually need manage their budgets, deal with taxes, complete financial reporting and audits and many other critical tasks.
+Governments, businesses and not-for-profit organizations continually need manage their budgets, deal with taxes, complete financial reporting and audits and many other critical tasks.
 Through good times and hardship, companies of all sizes need accountants to create strategic plans, maximize success, and limit risks.
-While no field can guarantee anyone a job, the prospects in accounting are strong and likely to stay that way.

 Key Skills & Knowledge